Need to terminate someone’s employment?

 Termination refers to any situation where a person’s job with a business ends.
-This can be for a number of reasons, including their resignation, being fired, made redundant, or the business itself declaring bankruptcy or liquidation.
+This can be for a number of reasons, including their resignation, being fired, being made redundant, or the business itself declaring bankruptcy or liquidating.

-Regardless of the reasons behind an employment termination, you as an employer must fulfil your legal obligations to your employee, including the appropriate time period for notice and their pay entitlements.
+Regardless of the reasons behind an employment termination, you as an employer must fulfill your legal obligations to your employee, including the appropriate time period for notice and their pay entitlements.

 What are the steps in a termination?